 Abstract

-It is unknown how the disruption caused by biotic invasions, and other perturbations, affects our ability to manage ecological communities.
-Here, we expand current theory on the controllability of complex systems to assess the theoretical manageability of ten paired invaded and uninvaded plant-pollinator communities and identify the driver species within them—those most important to manage because of their disproportionate potential to affect the abundances of many other species.
-We found that invaded pollination networks might be more resilient than their uninvaded counterparts as they showed substantially lower levels of manageability.
-Remarkably, invasive plants were found to be driver species in every single one of the communities they occupy; their dominant position was generally underpinned by high asymmetry in the dependence of their interaction partners.
-Our results provide theoretical explanation for the observed challenges involved on the restoration of invaded communities, but also provide useful insight for the design of informed management interventions.
+It is generally unknown how the disruptions caused by perturbations such as biotic invasions affect our ability to manage ecological communities.
+Here, we expand current theory on the controllability of complex systems to quantitatively assess the relative manageability of ten pairs of uninvaded and invaded plant-pollinator communities.
+Intriguingly, we found that invaded pollination networks might be more resilient than their uninvaded counterparts as they showed substantially lower levels of manageability.
+We also developed theory to help identify each community’s driver species—those most important to manage because of their disproportionate potential to affect the abundances of all other species.
+Remarkably, invasive plants were found to be driver species in every communities in which they were found; their dominant position was generally underpinned by high asymmetry in the dependence of their interaction partners.
+Our results provide a theoretical explanation for the known challenges associated with the restoration of invaded communities, and also provide insight into the design of informed management interventions.

 Introduction